 Commercial

+Leases for a commercial property are usually between 3-5 years, with options for the tenant to continue for another 3-5 years once the initial lease expires, which is a key benefit of commercial property investment.
 Tenancy turnover for commercial property is infrequent, but the process of re-letting is much more involved and expensive than for residential properties.

 Re-letting a commercial property may take 1-3 months and cost the landlord 11-12% of the annual rent in leasing fees.
 During the vacancy period, the owner will also have to absorb the property’s ongoing costs.
 However, there is usually no maintenance involved in-between tenancies.